Near West Side

 The building of the new campus itself was not the only issue for residents of this community, there was also off campus housing that was constructed in the later decade as many developers became interested in this land to join in on the profit sharing.
 Big business rode on the coat tails of these urban blight programs giving them utmost authority to zone out areas for demolition to replace the areas with buildings and living quarters for UIC students.
 This caused more migration out of the neighborhood that now impacted the Hispanic community more.
 Alongside this migration street gangs moved with migration now causing social issues in other neighborhoods.

-In the year 1967, the Near West Side would experience another dominating gang as the notorious south side group the Supreme Gangsters moved into the neighborhood especially in the Henry Horner projects.
+In the year 1968, the Near West Side would experience another dominating gang as the notorious south side group the Supreme Gangsters moved into the neighborhood especially in the Henry Horner projects.
 This gang very quickly dominated these buildings and clashed with Vice Lords.
 The Supreme Gangsters would eventually evolve into the Gangster Disciples we know today.
+The Gangster Stones would also be founded on these streets in 1968.

 Maplewood Courts tried policing methods too in the 80s and 90s that also brought scandal.
 These buildings were conquered by the Four Corner Hustlers and became a dangerous area.